Quiz: What is my child’s play personality?

 These preliminary steps make learning the final complex task much easier.
 It’s hard to learn to cook pancakes if no one has ever shown you how to hold a spoon.

-Emergent literacy prepares your child’s brain with the skills they’ll need to read.
+Emergent literacy prepares your child’s brain with the skills they’ll need to read and write.
 And while this may sound complicated, it doesn’t have to be!
 Many emergent literacy skills develop naturally (and are fun to encourage as a parent).

 When your child points at something and you follow their direction, or when you call their attention to noises, objects, or people in their surroundings by speaking to them, you’re helping them develop emergent literacy skills.